amjad-hexdata/choromadb-3d/readme.md

-# PDF Text Extractor and Embedding Visualizer
+# PDF to ChromaDB with 3D Visualization

 This project extracts text from a PDF file, generates embeddings using OpenAI, stores them in ChromaDB, and visualizes the embeddings in 3D using UMAP and Plotly.